Written for Daily Hive by Komal Singh, an Engineering Program Manager at Google and author of the book Ara the Star Engineer.

 When I was growing up, a character that inspired me was Dr. Dana Scully of The X Files.
 She was a FORCE.
 Research by the Geena Davis Institute shows that Gillian Anderson’s popular character produced a “Scully Effect.”
 As one of the only female STEM characters on TV in the ’90s, the study found that women who regularly watched The X-Files were more likely to express an interest in STEM, major in a STEM field in college, and work in a STEM profession.

 As we celebrate International Women’s Day, here are some ways we can encourage more girls and women to choose STEM on a spectrum — the choice to have a career in this field, to apply analytical thinking in other careers of their interest, or to simply use computational thinking to optimize everyday life functions!

 There are many free resources and programs to bootstrap coding 101.
 CS First is a block-based computer science curriculum that teachers and students can try at home or in the classroom.

 Blogs such as Hello Ruby and Little Problem Solvers provide fun activities for parents and teachers to engage kids in computer science concepts using playful techniques.
 This can be complemented with physical toys such as LittleBits, GoldiBlox, and Sphero.

-We know that women make up half of the world’s population, yet only 15-20% of women are in the tech workforce.
+We know that women make up half of the world’s population, and yet only 15-20% of women are in the tech workforce.
 Research tells us girls start to non-identify with STEM by the time they are six years old, not due to lack of intelligence or ability, but due to social conditioning and systemic biases.